 - Other nerve blocks

-The day will conclude with an open session where you will be encouraged to practice any techniques you’ve learned through the day in a free hand practice session.
+The day will conclude with an open session where you will be encouraged to practise any techniques you’ve learned throughout the day in a free hand practice session.

-*At present this course is only open to Emergency Medicine Trainees and the course has been added to the desirable course list of the East Midlands School of Emergency Medicine.
+At present, this course is only open to Emergency Medicine Trainees and the course has been added to the desirable course list of the East Midlands School of Emergency Medicine.
 This course has been accredited with 6 CPD points by the Royal College Of Anaesthetists.